 As a CS leader, predicting risk, getting ahead of renewals, and offering proactive connections are paramount to helping your organization reach its growth target.

-However, it won’t resolve all engagement issues, and this is where the expertise of the CSM and/or leadership determine the next best action.
+However, it won’t resolve all engagement issues, and this is where the expertise of the CSM and/or leadership determines the next best action.

-- AI-powered systems and automation can break down and need to be proactively monitored for accuracy.
+- AI-powered systems can break down and need to be proactively monitored for accuracy.
 They need to be updated and respond to changes such as process, product, software upgrades, etc.

 - You should always leverage the expertise and relationship management skills of your CSMs to give a final recommendation on a customer.
 At the end of the day, AI enables a great CSM to be even more effective, but always includes their analysis and review of the data.